ahmedshaaban1/ppp/PITCHME.md

 +++

-## What is Parallel Programming?

-+ Wait.. if we're pitching work, then waiting for it to complete,  what is the difference?
+Wait.. if we're pitching work then jus waiting for it to complete,  what is the difference?

 +++

-## What is Parallel Programming?

-+ We can pitch as many jobs as we like, then wait for them all to complete
+We can pitch as many jobs as we like off to other workers then wait for them all to complete

 +++

-## What is Parallel Programming?
+This is like me trying to solve four rubix cubes versus handing off four rubix cubes to my friends.

++++

 If I have a function that takes 30 seconds and I need to run it 10 times, that will take me 5 minutes in wall time.
 If I can pitch those 10 jobs to 10 different CPU's, then waiting for it to complete should only take ~30 seconds (that's 10x improvement!)